Code of Conduct

 A. The well-being of every child in the Maret community is the School’s most important priority.
 Therefore, as required by law, every Maret employee must understand the reporting obligations regarding suspected child abuse, sexual abuse, and neglect.

-B. If a faculty member knows or has reasonable cause to suspect that a child known to him or her in a professional or official capacity has been or is in immediate danger of being a mentally or physically abused or neglected child, by any parent, guardian, adoptive parent or other person who has permanent or temporary care or custody or responsibility for the supervision of a child, or any household or family member of such child, then s/he should immediately report that information to Head of School Marjo Talbott.
+B. If a faculty member knows or has reasonable cause to suspect that a child known to them in a professional or official capacity has been or is in immediate danger of being a mentally or physically abused or neglected child, by any parent, guardian, adoptive parent or other person who has permanent or temporary care or custody or responsibility for the supervision of a child, or any household or family member of such child, then they should immediately report that information to Head of School Marjo Talbott.

-E. If Marjo Talbott is not available, then the faculty member should make the report to Assistant Head of School Susan Epps or, in her absence, Bill Hodgetts, Assistant Head: Finance & Operations.
+E. If Marjo Talbott is not available, then the faculty member should make the report to Assistant Head of School Susan Epps or, in her absence, Trey Holloway, the Assistant Head: Finance & Operations.
 A faculty member who is concerned about Head of School Marjo Talbott’s involvement with children, should contact the President of the Board of Trustees Ian Cameron.

 F. The law protects any person who participates in good faith in the making of a required report, by providing immunity from civil or criminal liability with respect to the making of the report.